Missouri Southern Lions

 The Missouri Southern Lions are composed of 12 teams representing Missouri Southern State University in intercollegiate athletics.
 The Lions compete in the NCAA Division II and are members of the Mid-America Intercollegiate Athletics Association.

 Sports sponsored

 Baseball

 Missouri Southern has had 14 Major League Baseball draft selections since the draft began in 1965.
+Additionally, Logan VanWey, who signed with the Houston Astros as an undrafted free agent in 2022, made his major league debut with the Astros in 2025.